NikosAlexandris/pvgis-prototype/docs/reference/solar_irradiance.md

 (source: Wikipedia)

-Ewan, just an update after our last discussion (at my office).

 PVGIS calculates the global in-plane (or inclined) irradiance as follows:

     Global (inclined) = Direct + Diffuse + Reflected.

 The default source for the global and direct horizontal irradiance components is SARAH2/2 products.